DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 It's not.
 Liberation requires both understanding and practice, both diagnosis and treatment, both seeing the game and learning to play it consciously.

+**Immediate Next Steps**: If you haven't already completed the practical exercises in Appendix B, now is the time:

+- **Exercise B.1**: Form your Flotilla (your support network for this work)
+- **Exercise B.2**: Complete your Three Spheres Audit (understand your current vulnerabilities)
+- **Exercise B.3**: Identify your personal "strings" (recognize unconscious influences)
+- **Exercise B.4**: Master the Three Doors Practice (develop emotional sovereignty)
+- **Exercise B.5**: Undertake the 30-Day Field Manual (systematic investigation of social programming)

+These exercises transform theoretical understanding into embodied skill.
+They are not optional add-ons—they are the bridge between knowing and being free.

 The complete toolkit for this transformation—the detailed practices, step-by-step processes, and community-building strategies that turn understanding into lived reality—awaits you in *Manual Override*.
 There you'll find not just the theory of the four pillars, but the practical methods for implementing them in your daily life.

 You've completed the diagnosis.
 The treatment begins now.